masona7x/y2mp3/README.md

 This project is licensed under the MIT License – see the LICENSE file for details.

 📝 Acknowledgements
-yt-dlp for video downloading and conversion.

-Flask for the web framework.
+yt-dlp for video downloading and conversion and Flask for the web framework.